 What best practices can I follow to prevent SSL errors?

-Choose the right SSL certificate for your website, regularly verify domain ownership, renew certificates on time, and test SSL configurations using tools like Qualys SSL Labs.
+Choose the correct SSL certificate for your website, regularly verify domain ownership, renew certificates on time, and test SSL configurations using tools like Qualys SSL Labs.
 Routine reviews and automated renewal processes can help avoid errors.

 What resources can I use for SSL certificate assistance?